mshewmaker/grainger/README.md

     $ gcloud functions deploy states --runtime python39 --trigger-http --allow-unauthenticated --entry-point=process_request --memory=128MB --security-level=secure-optional --timeout=5s --max-instances=10
     $ gcloud functions describe states

-The output of the gcloud command includes a "url: " entry that points to a URL for use in curl tests such as given above.
+The output of both gcloud commands include a "url: " entry that points to a URL for use in curl tests such as given above.
+You'd grep them the same way, but it's easier to visually see in the second gcloud command.

 Note:  In the gcloud command, I set max-instances to 10 simply because this is a test instance.